phreborn/MLCAF/Tutorial/TQFolder.md

 # Advanced
 So far, all the methods were static.
 The TQFolder syntax defines functions which are executed once the folder is loaded.
 These function modify the tree structure and influence the way the file is parsed.
-The function are particularly powerful in a patch file.
+The functions are particularly powerful in a patch files where you can change an existing structure.
 All functions start with a `$` sign followed by their name and their arguments in parenthesis.

 All the subsections in this chapter cover a single function.
 The chapters assume